Evaan2001/Binary_Image_Classifier/README.md

 them in a single compressed "npz" file.
 This is a compressed file format that allows us to save and load multiple arrays efficiently.
 Unfortunately, GitHub won't let me upload the npz file containing the original color images.
 So I provided the npz file containing grayscale images.
 But my model does need color images; sigh!
 2. **Unbalanced Data** – Our data is heavily unbalanced.
 We have only 334 samples of sunstone images but 3074 not_sunstone images (that's a 10x difference!).
 If we train our model with the data set, it will hardly learn how to identify sunstones as all the information it's getting is primarily for not_sunstone.
 To solve this, we will set class weights.
 We want the model to get an equal amount of info on sunstones & not_sunstones to prevent overfitting.
 For each sunstone image, we have 3074/334 ≈ 9.2 images.
 So we'll instruct the model to consider each sunstone image as approximately 9.2 non_sunstone images.
 All we need to do is set class weights as  weights = [1, 9.2].
 Here, the weight for class 0 (aka, not_sunstone) is 1 and the weight for class 1 (aka, sunstone) is 9.2
 3. **Training Checkpoints** – We will train the model over 20 epochs.
 In case later epochs cause overfitting, we will save the weights after each epoch as checkpoints.
-This will help us retrieve the best performing model when training is over.
+This will help us retrieve the best-performing model when training is over.

 <h2 align="center">
 TensorFlow Lite